Back to Documentation

 Settlement or Expiry

-On successful delivery, settlement is final and on-chain.
-If the seller never calls the Facilitator (service failure), the payment proof expires after maxTimeoutSeconds and funds remain in the buyer's wallet — no refund step needed.
+On successful delivery, settlement would finalize on-chain.
+If the seller never calls the Facilitator (service failure), the payment proof would expire after maxTimeoutSeconds and funds would remain in the buyer's wallet — no refund step needed.

 {